 Check-in at the hotel on arrival.
-Evening is at your leisure.
-Overnight stay will be at hotel in Jodhpur.
+The evening is at your leisure.
+Overnight stay will be at a hotel in Jodhpur.

 After breakfast set out to explore Jodhpur.
-Visit the lavish Umaid Bhawan Palace, a marvel built by Maharaja Umaid Singh of Rathore Dynasty.
+Visit the lavish Umaid Bhawan Palace, a marvel built by Maharaja Umaid Singh of the Rathore Dynasty.
 It was the last royal palace built before the Independence of India.
 Its foundations were laid in 1929 and completed in 1943.
-Today it is part palace, part hotel and part museum.
+Today it is part palace, part hotel, and part museum.
 After that visit the majestic Mehrangarh Fort, regally set on a sandstone hill built by Rao Jodha in 1459.
 Rising perpendicular and impregnable from a rocky hill that itself stands 120m above Jodhpur’s skyline, Mehrangarh is one of the most magnificent forts in India.